Minimum-Time Stochastic Optimal Control Problems Under Mean Constraints and Application to Portfolio Investment: Introduction

 \section{Introduction}

+Dynamic portfolio optimization with uncertain exit time is an important research topic in mathematical finance and stochastic control theory.
+In financial markets, the exit time of investment activities is not fixed or purely exogenous, but is closely dependent on the real-time state and cumulative performance of investment portfolios.
+Existing literature has extensively explored portfolio optimization problems with stochastic exit times.
+Specifically, \cite{CNM08} investigated optimal investment strategies under constant relative risk aversion (CRRA) utility preferences, where the uncertain exit time is characterized by a given probability density function.
+The study established sufficient optimality conditions and derived explicit analytical solutions for optimal investment strategies.
+Nevertheless, such horizon frameworks cannot reflect the linkage between portfolio performance and investment termination decisions.

+A series of studies have supplemented the research on portfolio optimization with state-dependent exit times. \cite{MU05} constructed a static mean-variance portfolio framework with return-dependent exit times, while \cite{H08} proposed a robust portfolio selection strategy based on the worst-case conditional value-at-risk (CVaR) risk measure for uncertain horizon scenarios.
+Despite these advances, most existing studies focus on static portfolio decisions or stochastic horizon settings, lacking a unified dynamic stochastic control framework for performance-triggered stopping problems.

-In the classical stochastic optimal control problem with a fixed terminal time $T$, the cost functional comprises a running cost $f(X(t),u(t))$ over the time interval $[0,T]$ and a terminal cost $\Psi(X(T))$.
-The total cost functional is defined as:
+Classical stochastic optimal control theory typically considers fixed terminal time settings.
+For a given fixed terminal time \(T\), the standard cost functional consists of a running cost term defined on the time interval \([0,T]\) and a terminal cost term at the maturity moment, formulated as follows: